rickycodes/blog/content/posts/publishing-to-the-peer-to-peer-web.md

 #### 4. Synching Changes to DAT

-Synching changes to the DAT version is just a matter of copying the freshly built site and running `dat sync` using the `dat` command line tool:
+Synching changes to the DAT version is just a matter of copying the freshly built site (while keeping track of changes<sup>1</sup>) and running dat sync using the dat command line tool:

 ```
-cp -r target/deploy/ path/to/dat
+rsync -r --size-only target/deploy/* ignore/dat/
 dat sync --dir=path/to/dat
 ```

 That's basically it.
 For simplicity I add all the commands to a `deploy.sh` shell script so I can simply run `bash deploy.sh` to deploy changes to both the http(s) and DAT versions of my website in one go.

 Now you can visit <a href='//ricky.codes'>ricky.codes</a> with a browser that supports the DAT protocol (like <a href='https://beakerbrowser.com/'>Beaker</a>).

+<sup>1</sup>Changed from `cp -r ...` to `rsync --size-only` ... so we don’t needlessly replace files and create new revisions… (I actually blew through my hashbase.io allotment doing this).
+Perhaps managing all this in a different git repo would make more sense?

 #### Further Reading